-ESG reporting is important, as it communicates data relevant to the added value or potential harm a company may be responsible for in the environmental, societal, and corporate governance realms.
-ESG reports contain a summary of relevant quantitative and qualitative information, with an analytic report to provide insight into the work the business has done among these three factors.
+ESG reporting is important, as it communicates data relevant to the added value or potential harm a company may be responsible for in environmental, societal and corporate governance realms.
+ESG reports contain a summary of relevant quantitative and qualitative information, with an analytic report to provide insight into the work business has done regarding the three factors.

-The first step is the creation of an ESG strategy.
-The ESG strategy should consider all aspects of the three categories, as well as establish both short-term and long-term goals for the company.
-All teams and divisions within the company, as well as shareholders, should be up to date on these goals and the changes that will be made to meet them.
+The first step is to create an ESG strategy.
+This should consider all aspects of the three categories and establish both short and long-term goals for the company.
+All teams and divisions within the company, as well as shareholders, should be up to date on these goals and the changes that will be implemented to meet them.

-Some of the most common ESG reporting frameworks include the Sustainability Accountability Standards Board (SASB), Global Reporting Initiative (GRI), Science-based target initiative (SBTi) and more (we will touch on the first three individually later).
+Some of the most common ESG reporting frameworks include the Sustainability Accountability Standards Board (SASB), Global Reporting Initiative (GRI), Science-Based Target initiative (SBTi) and others.
+We cover these three in greater detail further down.

-Transparency along the entire process is essential.
-Transparency upholds the validity of your data in your report and will be essential in ensuring that your ESG reporting and the measures your company takes are trusted by shareholders and the public.
-It is advisable to ensure that the metrics you use are SMART (Specific, Measurable, Achievable, Realistic, and Time-bound) so you can clearly indicate where you have met your goals, well-exceeded your goals, or where your company will need to put in more work.
+Transparency throughout the process is essential.
+Transparency upholds the validity of the data in your report and ensures that your ESG reporting and the measures your company undertakes are trusted by shareholders and the public.
+Ensure that the metrics you focus on are SMART (Specific, Measurable, Achievable, Realistic and Time-bound) so you can clearly indicate where you have met or exceeded your goals, or where your company will need to put in more work.

-Now that you have done the work in completing an ESG report, including collecting all the pertinent data and using one of the accepted formats or reporting, you can now share it.
-Talk about your environmental, social, and governance goals, and how they align with the other goals of your business.
-Be transparent and describe what you are doing that will make a difference, and what difference that will make exactly.
+Now that you have done the work of completing the work in completing an ESG report, including collecting all the pertinent data and using one of the accepted formats, you can now share it.
+Report on your environmental, social, and governance goals and how they align with the other goals of your business.
+Be transparent in describing what you are doing that will make a difference, and what difference you expect it to make.

 How sustainability impacts investor relations

 Concerns over global warming’s impact on the environment are shared by millions of Canadians.
-For many, making changes in their everyday lives is not just a personal commitment to the environment, but a way to preserve the world’s current existence.
-Canadians are looking for ways to expand their support for initiatives to reduce emissions and live for a more sustainable future.
-Similarly, Canadian investors are similarly looking to expand their support for sustainability in their investment decisions as well.
+For many, making changes in their everyday lives is not just a personal commitment to the environment, but a way to preserve global ecology.
+Canadians are looking for ways to support initiatives that reduce emissions and achieve a more sustainable future.
+Similarly, Canadian investors are looking to support sustainability in their investments as well.

-What types of investments are these “sustainably-minded” investors looking for?
-Well, for starters, there is a growing demand that companies do not just look for environmentally conscious investment opportunities, but also consider the social and governmental policies of the companies they invest in too.
-Investors are looking to invest in new technologies that can reduce emissions toward carbon neutral targets, but also are beginning to consider companies with more robust commitments to the environment and sustainability goals over those that do not.
-The same things that investors have wanted for ages still apply – investors are looking for market-rate returns with minimized risk, while also looking for companies that meet not only their environmental requirements but social and governmental requirements too.
+Regarding the types of sustainable businesses these investors are looking for, there is a growing demand that companies do not just look for environmentally conscious investment opportunities, but also consider the social and governmental policies of the companies they invest in.
+Investors are prioritizing new technologies that can reduce emissions towards carbon neutral targets, but also those with more robust commitments to the environment and sustainability goals.
+The same considerations of market-rate returns with minimal risk still apply; but they are now desired in conjunction with companies that meet their environmental, social and governmental obligations, as well.

-CPP doesn’t require any introductions, but for those who want a refresher: The Canadian Pension plan is a retirement pension that allows Canadians to replace part of their income when they plan to retire.
-The government takes CPP contributions and makes investments to give Canadians the pension they need to retire with minimal risk of loss.
+The Canadian Pension Plan is a retirement pension that allows Canadians to replace part of their income when they plan to retire.
+The government takes CPP contributions and makes investments to give Canadians the pension they need to retire with minimal risk.

-Building on the principles of ESG, the CPP is moving towards more sustainable investments.
-This has twofold benefits.
-Not only does this investment strategy help Canadians approach net-zero emissions, but also offers more perceived stability of the investments “to maximize long-term investment returns without undue risk of loss,” (Newswire).
+Building on the principles of ESG, the CPP is moving towards prioritizing sustainable investments.
+This has two primary benefits: it helps Canadians approach net-zero emissions, but also offers more perceived stability of the investments “to maximize long-term investment returns without undue risk of loss” (Newswire).

-The CPP has aligned with the Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-related Financial Disclosures (TCFD) to disclose the relevant ESG information on the companies the CPP invests in.
+The CPP has aligned with the Sustainability Accounting Standards Board (SASB) and the Task Force of Climate-related Financial Disclosures (TCFD) to disclose the relevant ESG information on the companies the CPP invests in.

 ESG reporting frameworks: SASB, GRI, SBTi

 The Sustainability Accounting Standards Board is an ESG guidance framework that sets standards for the disclosure of sustainability information that is financially material (or relevant to a company’s financial performance).
-The SASB standards differ by sector, across 77 sectors of industry, with the understanding that these standards should create enterprise value and that different industries will have different environmental, social, and governmental impacts.
+The SASB standards differ across 77 industry sectors, with the understanding that these standards should create value for the enterprise and that different industries will have environmental, social and governmental impacts.

-The SASB identifies five dimensions of sustainability that it reports on: environmental, social capital, human capital, business model + innovation, and leadership + governance.
-SASB has downloadable standards for over 170 of the world’s countries.
+The SASB identifies five dimensions of sustainability that it reports on: environmental, social capital, human capital, business model and innovation, and leadership and governance.
+SASB has downloadable standards for over 170 countries.

 SASB standards are maintained by the Value Reporting Foundation, “a global non-profit organization that offers a comprehensive suite of resources designed to help businesses and investors develop a shared understanding of enterprise value.”

-The Global Reporting Initiative is a non-profit organization that seeks to establish a framework for communicating about and reporting on environmental impacts companies cause.
+The Global Reporting Initiative is a non-profit organization that seeks to establish a framework for communicating about and reporting on environmental impacts of companies.

-The Science Based Target initiative is an ESG framework that aims to illustrate the path towards environmental conservatism with science-based targets.
-“Science-based,” defined as clearly defined targets that meet the necessary guidelines to meet the goals of the Paris agreement.
+The Science Based Target initiative is an ESG framework that aims to illustrate the path towards environmental conservatism with scientifically derived targets that satisfy the guidelines set by the Paris agreement.

-The SBTi introduced the first corporate Net-Zero Standard, with guidance, recommendations, and all the criteria companies will need to reach net-zero emissions.
+The SBTi introduced the first corporate Net-Zero Standard, with guidance, recommendations and criteria that companies require to reach net-zero emissions.

-The SBTi is a result of the collaboration between CDP, WRI, WWF & UN Global Compact.
+The SBTi is a result of collaboration between CDP, WRI, WWF & UN Global Compact.